Home » Technology » Home Theatre Power Manager

 Small fluctuations and spikes in electricity flow can damage your equipment internally when it runs through your home theater.
 A conditioner filters this, protecting the equipment connected to it.

 A home theatre power manager protects your home theater system from surges.
 It can increase the quality of electricity and decrease disturbances.
-Unlike surge protectors, home theater managers offer higher protection and faster response times.
+Unlike surge protectors, home theater power managers offer higher protection and faster response times.

-Also read: the best way to check a TV for dead pixels is to show a single-color field on the screen.
+Also read: The best way to check a TV for dead pixels is to show a single-color field on the screen.

 Do I Need a Home Theater Power Manager?